open/close all folders

 - A sketch on the CBBC show Horrible Histories about Vikings actually featured a Black Viking as an extra.

-- Inverted in one History Channel documentary about the US Civil War.
+- Inverted to avert controversy in a The History Channel documentary about the US Civil War.
 While discussing "the men whose money allowed the Confederacy to survive as long as it did", Virginia patriot Alfred Samson Bell is mentioned and profiled.
-In the documentary, he is depicted briefly by a white actor.
-Problem is, the real Alfred Samson Bell was a black man, a plantation owner, and a slave owner who threw his entire fortune behind the war because he was "a true son of Virginia".
-Apparently Bell's ethnicity was never mentioned in the documentary so as to avoid any adverse reaction from viewers.
+In the documentary, he is depicted by a white actor.
+The problem is, the real Alfred Samson Bell was black, a plantation owner, and a slave owner who threw his entire fortune behind the war because he was "a true son of Virginia".

-- Any depiction of Jesus that makes him look northwestern European.
-Or black.
-As the central figure in a religion spanning culture and geography, Jesus is often depicted with more resemblance to the local population than to any historical accuracy.
-As a Galilean Jew, and one whose appearance is described in the The Bible only as being completely ordinary, Jesus mostly likely had a darker olive complexion similar to that of modern Middle East peoples.
+- Depiction of Jesus tend to make him resemble the artist's local population more than would be historically accurate.
+As a Galilean Jew, and one whose appearance is described in the The Bible only as being completely ordinary, Jesus would mostly likely have had a darker olive complexion similar to that of modern Middle East peoples.

-- This also happens with other major figures of The Bible, such as Abraham, Moses, David, etc, who look almost exclusively pale in European artistic depictions.
+- It happens with other major figures of The Bible, such as Abraham, Moses, David, etc, who look almost exclusively pale in European artistic depictions.

 - Due to its syncretic nature and the loas' ability to change shape, the Vodou pantheon is filled with Black Vikings.
 Some loa like Ogoun and Erzulie Dantor appear as black Africans.
-Others are caucasian, like Mademoiselle Charlotte and Mama Brigette (who's a foul-mouthed Irish redhead).
-While others are Native American like the Agua Dulce family of loa adopted from the Taino Indians.
+Others are white, like Mademoiselle Charlotte and Mama Brigette, who's a foul-mouthed Irish redhead.
+Others are shown as Native American like the Agua Dulce family of loa adopted from the Taino Indians.

 - The Get of Fenris from Werewolf: The Apocalypse tend to be of Nordic descent (as implied by the name).
 However, the less Nazi-esque of them will breed with physically superior specimens of humanity from almost any background.
 Black/African-descended Get are not quite uncommon enough to be Special Snowflakes, but they do get the All of the Other Reindeer treatment a bit.